lulu-wang/Creative-Writing-AI-Webapp/README.md

 ## Setup (local)

-1. Navigate into the project directory.
+1. Clone and navigate into the project directory.

 2. Create a new virtual environment: